 The open dune habitats in particular are important for a range of specialised species: plants which are poor competitors; insects which require bare soil for burrowing; and threatened reptiles and amphibians such as the sand lizard, natterjack toad.
-CEH sand dune research covers the following themes:
+UKCEH sand dune research covers the following themes:

 - Dynamic dunes are naturally dynamic but this situation has changed over the last 50 years.
 We are studying why this is, and what the impacts are.

 - Dune slack wetlands are sensitive to climate and nutrient enrichment.
 We are studying the complex interactions between hydrology, plants and soils to predict the impacts of climate change.

 - Nitrogen impacts: Nitrogen pollution causes dramatic loss in dune biodiversity and alters soil processes.
 We use field-experiments, surveys and modelling to measure and understand these effects.